rust-stuco/lectures/week12/parallelism.md

 handle.join().unwrap(); // <- join here
 ```
 * `v` and `v_copy` both point to the same value
-* When both  are dropped, only then will the underlying vector be dropped
+  *  Only when both are dropped will the underlying vector be dropped
 * Is this a data race?
   * No, because we are only performing reads